brekkylab/ailoy-docs/docs/tutorial/using-tools.md

 (5) Assistant can incorporate the tool's output to produce a more accurate answer.

-## Using tool calls in Ailoy
+## Building an Agent with Tool Support

-Now let me explain how to use tool calling in Ailoy.
+Now, let's see how to make an agent tool-aware in Ailoy.
 In this example, we’ll use the [Frankfurters API](https://frankfurter.dev/) to add real-time exchange rate lookup functionality.

-First step is defining a tool.
+The first step is to define a tool.

 <Tabs>
 <TabItem value="py" label="Python">